Douglas Bentham

-Douglas Bentham RCA (born 1947) has been since the late 1960s, acknowledged as one of Canada`s pre-eminent producer of large-scale welded steel sculpture.
+Douglas Bentham RCA (born 1947) has been since the late 1960s, acknowledged as one of Canada's pre-eminent producer of large-scale welded steel sculpture.

 Career

 Bentham was born in Rosetown, Saskatchewan but moved with his family to Saskatoon in 1959.
 He originally graduated from the University of Saskatchewan with a fine arts degree in painting, but was interested in sculpture by working with the American sculptor Michael Steiner at an Emma Lake Artists' Workshop in 1969.
 In 1977, Bentham worked as co-leader in a workshop with Sir Anthony Caro at an Emma Lake Artists' Workshop as Caro made a series of 15 sculptures, in which he combined found materials with steel tubing and beams.
-He went back to school in 1989 to get his master’s degree in sculpting and credits his father, who worked as a mechanic, as the driving force behind his interest in sculpting with metal.
+He went back to school in 1989 to get his master's degree in sculpting and credits his father, who worked as a mechanic, as the driving force behind his interest in sculpting with metal.

+Bentham lives and works in his studio on an acreage near Dundurn, Saskatchewan.

+Selected exhibitions

-He has had over fifty solo exhibitions across Canada, notably a national travelling exhibition organized by the Art Gallery of York University, Toronto, ON, in 1975, and a twelve year retrospective exhibition at the MacKenzie Art Gallery, Regina, SK, in 1980.
+Bentham has had over fifty solo exhibitions across Canada, notably a national travelling exhibition organized by the Art Gallery of York University, Toronto, ON, in 1975, and a twelve-year retrospective exhibition at the MacKenzie Art Gallery, Regina, SK, in 1980.
 The Mendel Art Gallery, in his home city of Saskatoon, presented a major exhibition of his work, "Resonance", in 2004.
-Bentham’s first installation, The Tablets, consisting of 27 pedestal-scaled sculptures displayed on identical plinths was exhibited in five western Canadian public galleries from 2016 to 2018.
+Bentham's first installation, The Tablets, consisting of 27 pedestal-scaled sculptures displayed on identical plinths was exhibited in five western Canadian public galleries from 2016 to 2018.
 Installed in symmetrical rows, the collection of metal assemblages of textured bronze and brass panels infused with fractured text, numbers and dates contributed to a narrative about time.
-More recently, small-scale sculptures in brass and bronze were displayed at the Nicholas Metivier Gallery, Toronto, ON, which represents him, in 2019.
+More recently, small-scale sculptures in brass and bronze were displayed at the Nicholas Metivier Gallery, Toronto, ON, which represents him, in 2019 as does Mann Gallery in St. Catharines in 2023.

 Bentham has participated in over one hundred group shows throughout his career, both here and abroad.
-His sculptures are included in public collections throughout Canada, and significantly, in the Remai Modern in Saskatoon.